h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **nfolds**: (GLM, GBM, DL, DRF) Specify the number of folds for cross-validation.

--  **response_column**: (Required for GBM, DRF, Deep Learning, GLM, Naïve-Bayes, Stacked Ensembles, AutoML, XGBoost) Select the column to use as the independent variable.
+-  **response_column**: (Required for GBM, DRF, Deep Learning, GLM, Naïve-Bayes, Stacked Ensembles, AutoML, XGBoost) Select the column to use as the dependent variable.

 -  **ignored_columns**: (Optional) Click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.